Smarter, more manageable encryption

 Smartkeys can be organized into four general categories.
 While every organization’s implementation will be tailored to meet its specific security needs and user profiles, most companies will use a combination of Smartkey types to obtain the right combination of data security and user access.

-User-Created Smartkeys: User-created keys are generated using the Smartcrypt agent on a user device or other IT asset.
+User-created Smartkeys: User-created keys are generated using the PKWARE endpoint agent on a user device or other IT asset.
 They can be created either by end users or security administrators and are owned by the users who create them.
 These keys can be shared with users outside the company.

-Private Smartkeys: Each Smartcrypt user has a private key in addition to any community keys or individual keys they can access.
+Private Smartkeys: Each PKWARE user has a private key in addition to any community keys or individual keys they can access.
 A private key can only be used to encrypt and decrypt data for the user who owns it and cannot be shared.
-Administrators have the option to configure Smartcrypt so that users are not able to see or use their own private keys.
+Administrators have the option to configure PKWARE so that users are not able to see or use their own private keys.

 No matter which type of Smartkey is used in an encryption operation, administrators can include policy keys to ensure that the organization will always be able to access an encrypted file, even if the user who encrypted it has left the organization.

-Learn more about PKWARE's smart encryption platform.Visit Page
+Learn more about PKWARE's automated data security platform.Visit Page